ucsb-cs156/OLD-website-originial-repo/_topics/csil_via_ssh_from_macos.md

 # Accessing CSIL from MacOS

-To access CSIL from MacOS, you can use the Terminal command, and type the following, replacing `cgaucho` with your ECI/CSIL username, and `csil-12` with any CSIL hostname from `csil-01 through csil-48`:
+To access CSIL from MacOS, you can use the Terminal command, and type the following, replacing `cgaucho` with your ECI/CSIL username:

 ```
-ssh -X cgaucho@csil-12.cs.ucsb.edu
+ssh -X cgaucho@csil.cs.ucsb.edu
 ```

+NOTE: For Fall 2020, we are asked to no longer use `csil-01 through csil-48`, but only `csil.cs.ucsb.edu`.
+This is a change from previous quarters.

 # What about the `no $DISPLAY environment variable` error?